Skip to content

 3. The rise of voice technology

-Food delivery remains a driving force in the restaurant industry, but 2025 promises to revolutionize how it’s done.
-Autonomous delivery vehicles, drones, and sidewalk robots are becoming more prevalent, slashing costs and speeding up service.
+Food delivery remains a driving force in the restaurant industry, but consumers, especially of the younger generations, are becoming less patient.
+As a result, restaurants are experimenting with autonomous delivery vehicles, drones, and sidewalk robots to slash costs and speed up service.
 Companies like Uber have already been testing self-driving cars for food delivery, while others, like American fast-food enterprise Wendy’s, are exploring drones capable of delivering orders in record time.

 5. Augmented reality (AR) experiences